 NAPLAN tests skills that are essential for every child to progress through school and life.
 With the test results, teachers can tailor each child’s education more effectively.

 NAPLAN is made up of tests in the four areas of:

 - language conventions (spelling, grammar and punctuation)

 The assessments are undertaken nationwide, every year, in the second full week in May.
 NAPLAN testing will not proceed in 2020.

 Watch the following video to find out about the benefits of incorporating ICT into the curriculum.

-- Why is NAPLAN going online?
+- Why has NAPLAN gone online?

-- How our schools will transition
+- How have our schools been transitioning

 - How parents can support their child